The Welcome Mat

 Welcome to the Leftfield Training newsletter in its new guise and new home.

-The idea here, as the name suggests, is to map out an unconventional approach to fitness, diet and lifestyle.
-Not to be contrarian, or for a marketing-inspired point of difference, but simply because the conventional approach has demonstrably failed.
+The idea here, as the name suggests, is to map out an unconventional, real-world approach to fitness, diet and lifestyle.
+Not to be contrarian, or for a marketing-inspired point of difference, but simply because the conventional approach has demonstrably failed most people.

 Aside from the repeated patterns and frustrations this condemns us to, it further leaves us ripe for exploitation.